Hill County | Texas

 (i) an assignee of a claim;

-(ii) a debt collector or colle
+(ii) a debt collector or collection agency;

 (iii) a financial institution; or